 Just be aware that if you want to remove your lounge you will have to first disconnect the power cable.

 The Philips hue light strip plus is perfect for fish tanks.
 With the ability to adjust your light color and brightness, you will always have the perfect light for whichever fish, yabbies or turtles you keep.

 These light strips are protected by a plastic silicon outer sheath, that will protect the Light Emitting Diodes from any moisture.
 But be sure to keep the electronics like the transformer and the power outlet away from a water source.

 You can even set up an auto scene that will turn off or dim the lights after dark.
 The Hue echo system is truly a magical way to paint with light.

 Philips Hue light strips installation guide

 Everything you need to install your light strips plus comes in the box.
-You get the power adaptor, the light strip plus and the 3m backing tape to mount your light strip.
-3m are the world leaders in adhesive backing.
-If mounted correctly the 3m sticky tape backing actually get stronger over the next few days.
+You get the power adaptor, the light strip plus, and the 3m backing tape to mount your light strip.
+3m is the world leader in adhesive backing.
+If mounted correctly the 3m sticky tape backing actually gets stronger over the next few days.